mff-uk/sparqless/docs/usage.md

 There is one required configuration step before you run the library - configuring the SPARQL endpoint you want to run.
-This is done by creating a `Config` object, which you will pass to SPARQL2GraphQL functions.
+This is done by creating a `Config` object, which you will pass to SPARQLess functions.
 There is a pre-defined list of known online and working endpoints in `src/observation/endpoints.ts` in case you just want to try the project without having a specific SPARQL endpoint in mind, but you can easily define your own.